akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ***

-# APPENDIX – TEACHER & PARENT GUIDE
+# APPENDICES / TEACHER & PARENT GUIDE

 *The Goose Bride* is a medieval historical romance.